 What Do the Best Data Visualization Tools Have in Common?

-The best data visualization tools on the market have a few things in common.
+The top data visualization tools on the market have a few things in common.
 First is their ease of use.
 There are some incredibly complicated apps available for visualizing data.
 Some have excellent documentation and tutorials and are designed in ways that feel intuitive to the user.
 Others are lacking in those areas, eliminating them from any list of “best” tools, regardless of their other capabilities.

 The best tools can also handle huge sets of data.
 In fact, the very best can even handle multiple sets of data in a single visualization.

 The best tools also can output an array of different chart, graph, and map types.
 Most of the tools below can output both images and interactive graphs.
 There are exceptions to the variety of output criteria, though.
-Some data visualization tools focus on a specific type of chart or map and do it very well.
+Some data visualization platforms focus on a specific type of chart or map and do it very well.
 Those tools also have a place among the “best” tools out there.

 Finally, there are cost considerations.
 While a higher price tag doesn’t necessarily disqualify a tool, the higher price tag has to be justified in terms of better support, better features, and better overall value.